codeadeel/Annotation-Tool/README.md

 ![Annotation Tool SCBR Tab][second tab link]

 In above given example, user would annotate on the basis of per frame or iteratively using respective buttons.
-After done with annotation, data can be directly saved to database.
+After being done with annotation, data can be directly saved to database.

 ### <a name="face_tab">Face Detection Tab